Nastyflav/GrandPapyBot_heroku_vers/README.md

 	- you can ask him to find a location and its historical background \
 	- a map will be displayed each time you request a location

-GrandPy Bot is hosted by [Heroku](https://www.heroku.com/)  for now only available in french language.
+GrandPy Bot is hosted by [Heroku](https://www.heroku.com/), and for now is only available in french language.

 # How to install and launch :
 --------------